+41 79 446 14 86 info@immofisc.ch

 SWISS MORTGAGE MARKET EVOLUTION

-Real estate market easing Swiss mortgage rates down
+The real estate market is easing.
+Swiss mortgage rates are falling

-The decline in inflation leads to a drop in interest rates, particularly applied to construction.
+The decline in inflation leads to a decrease in interest rates, particularly those applied to construction.

 Over the past four weeks, mortgage rates have fallen significantly in Switzerland.
-The twelve providers whose guide rates for fixed-rate mortgages are regularly collected by the magazine “Finanz und Wirtschaft” have all adjusted their credit rates downwards.
-And sometimes significantly.
-All durations are affected.
+All twelve lenders whose indicative rates for fixed-rate mortgages are regularly collected by the magazine "Finanz und Wirtschaft" have lowered their rates, sometimes considerably.
+All loan terms are affected.

-For ten-year maturities, indicative rates fell by an average of 0.38 percentage points.
-Zürcher Kantonalbank and Swiss Life lowered their rates by 0.46 percentage points for ten-year fixed-rate mortgages.
-Zurich insurance even reduced its indicative rate by 0.48 points for five-year mortgages.
-By way of comparison: on the market, the average decline is 0.32 points for a period of five years.
+For ten-year terms, indicative rates have fallen by an average of 0.38 percentage points.
+The Zurich Cantonal Bank and Swiss Life have lowered their rates by 0.46 percentage points for ten-year fixed-rate mortgages.
+Zurich Insurance has even reduced its indicative rate by 0.48 percentage points for five-year mortgages.
+By comparison, the average market decrease is 0.32 percentage points for a five-year term.

 Fixed mortgage rates in %

-Mortgage interest rates of 3% or more for ten-year contracts seem a thing of the past, for now at least.
+Mortgage interest rates of 3% or more for ten-year contracts seem to be a thing of the past, at least for now.

-Last month, all but one establishment still demanded rates of 3% or more.
-Now there are only three to do so: Hypo Lenzburg, Raiffeisen and PostFinance.
+Last month, all but one institution still required rates of 3% or more.
+Now only three do: Hypo Lenzburg, Raiffeisen, and PostFinance.

-Rates below 2% are again possible for short maturities.
-Swissquote and the online platform Hypomat, behind which the Cantonal Bank of Glarus is located, offer them.
+Rates below 2% are once again possible for short-term loans.
+These are offered by Swissquote and the online platform Hypomat, which is backed by the Glarus Cantonal Bank.

-The general downward correction shows that the inflationary environment has eased.
-In Switzerland, annual consumer price inflation fell in October for the second consecutive time.
-It amounts to 3%.
-It thus remains well above the National Bank's price stability target of 2%.
+The general downward correction indicates that the inflationary environment has eased.
+In Switzerland, the annual increase in consumer prices fell in October for the second consecutive month, reaching 3%.
+This remains well above the Swiss National Bank's price stability target of 2%.

-Last week, National Bank President Thomas Jordan again stressed that the key interest rate should be raised again in December.
-But inflation is on the path predicted by the currency's guardians, who expect it to fall to 2% and lower next year.
-The pressure to set the key rate much higher is therefore diminishing.
+Last week, National Bank President Thomas Jordan reiterated that the key interest rate is expected to be raised again in December.
+However, inflation is on track as predicted by the custodians of the currency, who anticipate a decline to 2% and even lower next year.
+The pressure to set the key interest rate significantly higher is therefore easing.

-It remains to be seen whether the large decline in mortgage rates recorded today really constitutes a trend reversal.
-After July's correction, this is only the second downward monthly correction this year.
-Overall, ten-year mortgages are still more than twice as expensive as they were at the start of the year.
+It remains to be seen whether today's significant drop in mortgage rates truly represents a trend reversal.
+Following the correction in July, this is only the second monthly downward adjustment this year.
+Overall, ten-year mortgages are still more than twice as expensive as they were at the beginning of the year.

-Market expectations regarding the evolution of interest rates are reflected in the futures markets.
+Market expectations regarding interest rate trends are reflected in the futures markets.

-Short-term interest rates measured in 3-month SARON terms in Switzerland are forecast to increase by 0.75 percentage point over the next twelve months .
+According to forecasts, short-term interest rates measured by the 3-month SARON in Switzerland are expected to rise by 0.75 percentage points over the next twelve months.

-If this assumption is confirmed, the cost of Saron mortgages will also increase by 0.75 percentage points.
-Nevertheless, it is the long-term fixed mortgages that have experienced the strongest rise in rates, since they are in line with the development of long-term rates on the capital market.
+If this hypothesis is confirmed, the cost of Saron mortgages will also increase by 0.75 percentage points.
+However, it is long-term fixed-rate mortgages that have seen the largest rate increase, as they align with the evolution of long-term rates in the capital markets.

 Global economic data